emmet0r/gracehacks/1-ode.md

 "Merge conflicts" not a battle, but a chance to unite,
 Resolving issues together, in the soft glow of night.
-For in every error, a lesson is learned,
+For in every error, a lesson is leaarned,
 A shared journey, where every twist is earned.

 Oh, the joy of contribution, in the open source dance,